 b.
 Sometimes it makes sense to protect the integrity and stability of ecosystems (by opposing global warming)

 c.
-An different sort of ecocentrism–one that favors letting natural processes unfold on their own w/o human interference also makes sense (Jamieson includes this value in his discussion of naturalness)
+A different sort of ecocentrism–one focused on natural processes and that favors letting natural processes unfold on their own w/o human interference also makes sense (Jamieson includes this value in his discussion of naturalness)

 12. Regan’s environmental fascism objection to ecocentrism

 a.
 Subordinates the rights of individuals to biotic concerns

 b.
 Permissible to kill humans to save (endangered) wildflowers